 Your 5-Step Guide to Become a Medical Coder

-You’re interested in capitalizing on the exciting growth in the healthcare industry, but you’re not interested in providing direct patient care.
+You’re interested in healthcare, but you’re not interested in direct patient care.
 You certainly have options outside of a clinical setting, but the behind-the-scenes nature of the position and the daily duties of a medical coder make it seem like the perfect entry point for you.

 While that sounds like a solid line of work, you need to gain a better understanding of the road ahead before committing to this career path.
 To help with that, we’ve compiled a variety of important information to break down the process and provide you with a guide on how to become a medical coder.

 How to become a medical coder: 5 straightforward steps

 Before we break down the steps, let’s explore why this role matters.
 Whenever you have a doctor’s appointment, the healthcare provider records notes about which procedures took place and what was diagnosed.
 Using their knowledge of thousands of medical codes, payment policies and government regulations, medical coders take medical records and code them in a standardized system for billing and insurance purposes.

 Step 1: Meet the basic prerequisites